plone/meta/config/README.md

 in `plone/meta` controlled configuration files is to make it as simple as possible.

-Rather than adding plenty of configuration options, almost all configuration files have a `extra_lines` that allows you to paste as much configuration as you want there.
+Rather than adding plenty of configuration options, almost all configuration files have an `extra_lines` section that allows you to paste as much configuration as you want there.

-This way providing a simple, yet powerful, extension mechanism.
+In this way, it provides a simple, yet powerful, extension mechanism.

-There are a few, and growing, other configuration options on for a few files, where the simple approach described above is not enough.
+There are a few, and growing, other configuration options in a few files, where the simple approach described above is not enough.

 ### More configuration options